laceyaguigam/Weather-Dashboard/README.md

 ## Purpose

 ## Installation

 Clone the source code for the Weather Dashboard from the dashboard repository and save to desired location.
 The source code can then be used in your desired coding software.
 ## Usage

+Open the index.html file located in the weather basboard folder in your desired web browser.
+Once opened you can search for a city, then the current weather and a 5 day forecast will appear.

 ## Built With